Frequently Asked Questions

 Antigen Serology is considered the gold standard test for heartworm in the living canine patient.
 It is highly specific and in canine patients, also highly sensitive.
 Sensitivity increases as adult female worm burden increases with the test detecting antigens in uterine secretions.
 Sensitivity will therefore potentially be lower in cases with low adult worm burdens.
 If clinical signs combined with a history of foreign travel make heartworm infection a likely differential and antigen serology is negative then Knott’s concentration blood test for circulating microfilariae can be carried out.
 Numbers of microfilariae may also be low or absent if there are few or no adult female heartworm adults present.
 Ultrasonography can also be useful in identifying adult worms but the pulmonary artery must be thoroughly investigated.

-Prednisone has some benefit in reducing the risk of thromboembolic complications if given alongside adulticide treatment where worm burdens are high.
+Prednisone has some benefit in reducing the risk of thromboembolic complications if given alongside adulticide treatment where worm burdens are high (Dzimianski et al 2010).
 If high worm burdens are suspected, then oral prednisolone can be used from the initiation of adulticide treatment at 0.5 mg/kg twice a day for 1 week and 0.5 mg/kg once daily for the second week, followed by 0.5 mg/kg every other day for 2 weeks.
 These doses are also useful in managing bronchitic signs.
 There is no evidence that aspirin has any protective effect against thromboembolism in heartworm cases during treatment.

-The three most significant factors involved in post adulticide treatment complications are the severity of existing pulmonary vascular disease, the number of worms present and level of exercise.
-Of these three, over exercise is thought to be the most significant Exercise should therefore be restricted during treatment, starting from day 0 to at least one month after the last adulticide injection.
-This will reduce the of severe thromboembolism.
+The three most significant prognostic factors following adulticide treatment are the severity of existing pulmonary vascular disease, the number of worms present and level of exercise.
+Of these three, exercise is thought to be the most significant.
+Exercise should therefore be restricted during treatment, starting from day 0 to at least one month after the last adulticide injection.
+The highest risk period of complications from pulmonary thromboembolism is 7-10 days after adulticide treatment but can occur up to 4 weeks after adulticide treatment is completed.

 Identification and recording of ant ticks removed ticks is important to map their distribution, monitor potential introduction of exotic ticks to the UK, and know which pathogens pets may have been exposed to.
 Ticks can be sent to the Public Health England Tick Surveillance Scheme for identification.
 Ticks should be placed in a container with a secure lid and sent in an envelope marked “biological sample” and sent to.